juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 ### Aliasing

 There is a problem that occurs when a waveform produces harmonics past the `Nyquist frequency`.
-Consider a phasor~ with a frequency of 3700Hz running at the sampling rate of 44.1K.
-A phasor is a sawtooth wave, and a saw wave has all harmonics that diminish in direct proportion to the harmonic number, in other words, the 1st harmonic would be 3700Hz at 1/1 amplitude, 2nd would be 7400Hz at 1/2 amplitude, 3rd would be 11,100Hz at 1/3 amplitude, and so on.
-So the 8th harmonic would be 29,600Hz, which is past the Nyquist frequency.
-Compare this with a ramp with a lower frequency of 1760Hz.
+Consider a phasor~ with a frequency of 3700 Hz running at the sampling rate of 44.1k.
+A phasor is a sawtooth wave, and a saw wave has all harmonics that diminish in direct proportion to the harmonic number, in other words, the 1st harmonic (the fundamental) would be 3700 Hz at 1/1 amplitude, 2nd would be 7400 Hz at 1/2 amplitude, 3rd would be 11,100 Hz at 1/3 amplitude, and so on.
+So the 8th harmonic would be 29,600 Hz, which is past the Nyquist frequency of 22,050 Hz.
+Compare this with a ramp with a lower frequency of 1760 Hz.

 <img src="./imgs/aliasing2.png" alt="Example of ramp with a frequency of 1760 Hz, a lower frequency from the one below." width="60%" />